LuchoPenaloza/Home_Credit_Risk_Analysis-PROJ2-AnyoneAI/README.md

 # Home_Credit_Risk_Analysis-PROJ2-AnyoneAI

+This is a project part of the Anyone AI program, where are being developing knowledge and hard skills in machine learning, deep learning and artificial intelligence.

-Goal: predict if a person applying for a home credit will be able to pay back their debt or not
+Goal: predict if a person applying for a home credit will be able to pay back their debt or not.

+Data manipulation, visualization, and pre-processing were performed on a sizable dataset with +350,000 transactions.
+Several supervised models, such as DecisionTree, XGBoost and LightGBM, were trained, achieving +0.74 ROC AUC.

+One notebook was developed in this project, with the entire project included.